kady-x/library-management-system/README.md

 - Java 17 or higher
 - Maven 3.6+
 - MySQL 8.0+ (or Docker)
-- An IDE (IntelliJ IDEA, Eclipse, or VS Code)
+- An IDE (IntelliJ IDEA, or VS Code)

 ---